cmusatyalab/coda-doc/rvm/man/rdsinit.1.md

 Once all the parameters are chosen, rdsinit will ask user for confirmation before it goes ahead and make permanent change on the log and data segment.
-Note in the following example that those numerical arguments are presented in both hexidecimal and decimal (in bracket).
+Note in the following example that those numerical arguments are presented in both hexadecimal and decimal (in bracket).
 It is safe to quit at this point and no permanent changes will be made.